alecxcode/edm/readme.md

 The application runs on modern browsers: Chrome, Firefox, Safari, and does not support Internet Explorer.
 Config file, logs, uploads, sqlite database are stored in `.edm` directory of a user home directory.
 See the config file to modify the server configuration.
-Themes are located in the `static` directory.
+Themes are located in the `static/themes` directory.
 Language files are located in `i18nserver` (backend) and `static/i18n` (frontend) directories.